francoisgeorgy/fretboard-api/README.md

 ### Strings numbering

-Strings are numbered starting at 1 and from the lowest pitched to the highest pitched.
+For the user: strings are numbered starting at 1 and from the lowest pitched to the highest pitched.

+Implementation: strings are in an array 0-index.

 For a standard tuning, strings are 1=E, 2=A, 3=D, 4=G, 5=B, 6=E